 It’s a hidden gem in the city and among the most exciting things to do in Mannheim, Germany.
 The park features playgrounds for the kids, a small zoo, and picnic grounds.
-There’s also a lake, with boats, just in case you want to take a ride as you view the magnificent park.
+There’s also a lake with boats, just in case you want to take a ride as you view the magnificent park.

-In addition, the park hosts superb medieval markets, sports, and St. Martins procession for the little ones.
+In addition, the park hosts superb medieval markets, sports, and a St. Martins procession for the little ones.
 So, check on their website to know when they’ll take place.
 The park will allow you to enjoy healthy fun activities.
-For instance, there is a tennis court for you to play tennis, if you make a reservation.
+For instance, there is a tennis court for you to play tennis if you make a reservation.

 Kids and toddlers also are not left behind in this fun.
 There are many swings, slides, flowers, water features, and playgrounds where they can run around carefree.

 Bring snacks with you, as the kiosks are not always open.
 Herzogenriedpark is a suitable location to spend your warm summer day.

 Address: Wilhelm-Varnholt-Allee 1, 68165 Mannheim, Germany